GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (112) .md

 **At Higher Tiers**: For each tier beyond minimum, you may affect an additional creature within range or increase the range by 5 yards.

 **Critical Failure**: The spell instead afflicts you with the inability to silence your noise hole(s).
 You are dazed for a number of minutes equal to the spell's tier as you partake in such a fit.
 If you are incapable of speech, you seem instead to have been afflicted by tremors but suffer the same dazed condition for the same time regardless.

+#### Highlife

+**Minimum Tier**: 2

+**Casting Time**: 10 actions

+**Duration**: 30 Minutes

+**Effect**: You touch a creature, bringing out its latent potential.
+Its maximum hitpoints are increased by 1 and it gets a +1 to all checks and saves while it still has that hitpoint.
+When this spell ends, that creature suffer a level of fatigue.
+If it loses a hitpoint before the spell ends, it incurs a level of fatigue- but a critical success with the spellcheck can prevent this if you wish.

+**At Higher Tiers**: Each tier beyond minimum increases the duration by 10 minutes.

+**Critical Failure**: You and the subject both incur a level of fatigue.
+If you had targeted yourself, you enjoy both levels of fatigue.

 #### Hydravidity